Sleep VS Exercise: Which Is More Important?

 Quality Sleep Benefits

-On the flip side, quality sleep provides many benefits including boosting your immune system, preventing weight gain, improving heart health, enhancing mood and memory, increasing productivity and increasing exercise performance.
+On the flip side, quality sleep provides many benefits including boosting your immune system, preventing weight gain, enhancing mood and memory, increasing productivity and increasing exercise performance.
+It’s also one of the best things you can do for your heart — quality sleep helps regulate blood pressure, reduce inflammation, and lower your risk of heart disease and stroke.
 (5)

 Sleep Hygiene